Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 I had this habit of wiping my desk every hour.
 I couldn’t concentrate on any task unless I made sure no spot was visible.

 Same with my online workspace.
-If anything that ticked me, whether in terms of design, team management, content writing, or the client sales funnel, I will not work until I get it fixed or removed.
+If anything ticked me off, whether regarding design, team management, content writing, or the sales funnel, I will not work until I get it fixed or removed.

 Think of it as something similar to OCD.

-It allows you to procrastinate, and you don’t even notice it.
-What happens is every tiny mistake, puny error, and small imperfections give you a reason to stall.
+It forces you to procrastinate, and you don’t even notice it.
+What happens is every tiny mistake, puny error, and small imperfection gives you a reason to stall.

-Your brain soon starts to find ways to identify such imperfections as if it’s trying to keep you from actually getting anything done.
+Your brain soon starts to find ways to identify such imperfections, as if it’s trying to keep you from getting anything done.

-So, don’t let puny imperfections waste your time in taking action.
-Because once you start doing it, things get much harder to control later on.
+So, don’t let puny imperfections waste your time in acting.
+Because once you start doing it, things get much harder to control later.